 The time between the day you get engaged through to the day you get married, however long that time span may be, is filled with a whirlwind of emotions, all thanks to wedding planning.
-Most brides have a love-hate relationship with the planning part of their wedding.
+Most brides have a love-hate relationship with the planning part of their wedding especially choosing the wedding venue.
 The one day you’re overwhelmed by excitement and the next you want to pull your hair out because you and your partner can’t agree on whether your best friend’s cousin’s boyfriend should be invited to your wedding.
 These tips on choosing the perfect wedding venue will ease your planning process so that you’ll have one less thing to stress about.

 The first thing that you and your partner should do is have a serious discussion on how much your overall budget will be.
 Will you be using the money you saved up?
 How much do you still need to save?
 Will your parents be making contributions and how much?
 These questions are vital to ask before even thinking about venue options.
 Once you’ve come to an agreement, you can break down how much you’ll be spending on the venue, decor, food, beverages etc.

 Yet another decision to be made before thinking about the actual venue, but don’t worry, this is an easy one.
 It all comes down to where the majority of your guests live, what the most convenient option will be and whether your guests have the means to travel to further destinations.
 Hotels and venues with accommodation for guests are always great options.
 By deciding on a location, you’ll have a better idea of where to start scouting.

 3. Pick a Date

 Whether you want to have a summer, autumn, winter or spring wedding, picking a date far in advance is important.
 Popular wedding venues have to be booked a year or more in advance and you don’t want to miss the opportunity to get married at your dream venue because of limited availability.
 Your date will also depend on whether some of your important guests will be able to make it on that day, for instance, a family member may be away on a business trip.

 4. Decide on Your Theme